 Clauses 4 to 10 are mandatory certification requirements and outline the processes, documents and policies necessary to function as a compliant system.

-The next part of the certification is built by the 114 Annex A Controls, a sort of ‘catalogue’ of security controls, broken down into 14 categories that helps manage information security risks.
+The next part of the certification is built by the 114 Annex A Controls.
+This is a ‘catalogue’ of security controls, broken down into 14 categories that helps manage information security risks.
 Annex A is arguably one of the most notorious annexes of all ISO standards due to its extensive nature, which can make it seem quite intimidating at first.
-But with Digital Octopii by your side, the controls can be selectively applied to your organisation based on risk assessments, making it a much easier process than it may initially seem.
+With Digital Octopii by your side, the controls can be selectively applied to your organisation based on risk assessments, making it a much easier process than it may initially seem.

 To introduce the Annex A controls, the 14 overall categories are broken down below, with further descriptions of the controls documented in the attached video: